Basic Economy traps by airline

 - JetBlue: Blue Basic cancellations are published at USD 100 on most routes and USD 200 on transatlantic itineraries; changes are not allowed.

-- Spirit / Frontier: the stripped fare is the restrictive product.
-The difference is not the branding.
-It is how much normal flexibility you have to buy back later.
+- Spirit / Frontier: the low fare is the restrictive product.
+The important question is how much flexibility you would have to buy later.

 Related references: change and cancellation fee reference, U.S. DOT refund rules reference, and EU261 passenger rights reference.

-- American: the current dataset's transatlantic example starts at USD 75 for the first checked bag on Economy (non-Basic), with published exceptions for Basic Economy and certain fare products.
+- American: the transatlantic example shown here starts at USD 75 for the first checked bag on Economy (non-Basic), while domestic and short-haul Basic Economy tickets can price differently by ticketing date.

 - JetBlue: Blue Basic uses a different published cancellation number on transatlantic itineraries than on most other routes.